 The course of study described in this section requires the completion of 75 credit hours.
 This includes 18 hours of workshops, 6 hours of internship (or an additional field consisting of two courses), and 12 hours of doctoral dissertation.

 Each student is required to take a core of nine courses: four theory

 To specialize in a particular area, students take a sequence of two courses.
-Students are required to pass a field qualifying examination in each specialization as well as one in Econometrics.
+Students are required to pass a field qualifying examination in each specialization.
 Students are given two opportunities to pass each examination.
 The first attempt is given in early July following the student's second year in the program.
 Students not passing must retake the examinations(s) in late August.
-Students who have not passed all the field examinations by the start of the third year will be dismissed from the program.
+Students who have not passed both the field examinations by the start of the third year will be dismissed from the program.

 Third- and fourth-year candidates devote their time to their internship, workshops, and the dissertation.
 An additional field may be taken in place of the internship; there is no qualifying examination over the additional field.
 The six workshops are designed to provide the bridge between economic theory and applied economic analysis.
 The dissertation is the culminating experience for each student.
 Dissertations are based on economic theory, employ modern econometric methodology, and focus on solving real-world problems.
 The defense of the dissertation will take the form of an oral examination and otherwise conform to University policy.
 The candidate's third year will be spent in an internship (ECON 7120) or taking an additional field and taking three workshops (ECON 6990).
 The fourth year will be spent taking two additional workshops and concentrating on the dissertation.